logo

 If symptoms are lasting or interfering with daily life, reach out.
 If you’re in crisis or thinking of harming yourself, call or text 988.

 Anxiety can reflect overactive arousal networks and under-engaged regulatory networks.
-By stimulating targeted areas, rTMS supports neuroplasticity (the brain’s ability to strengthen helpful connections), which can make it easier to calm the body, focus the mind, and sleep more soundly.
+In anxious depression, those same circuits are tangled up with the mood networks responsible for motivation and emotional resilience.
+By stimulating targeted areas, rTMS supports neuroplasticity—the brain's ability to strengthen helpful connections—which can make it easier to calm the body, focus the mind, lift mood, and sleep more soundly.

 Who is a good candidate for rTMS?